YannickZahinda/YannickZahinda/README.md

 Hey !
 I am Yannick Zahinda 👋

+# A passionate FullStack Software Engineer !

+Open to work 😀

-- 🔭 I’m currently studying at Microverse Fulltime program
+- 🔭 I’m currently learning Javascript, React, Ruby, Ruby on Rails at Microverse Fulltime program
 - 🌱 I’m currently learning Javascript
 - 💬 Ask me about Litterature
 - 😄 Pronouns:I, you, he, it, they, this